QNCapital/Report-Project/README.md

 source devel/setup.bash
 ```

-Ensure there are no errors.
-The ROS workspace is now ready to accept commands!
+Confirm that no errors are present.
+The ROS workspace is now properly configured and ready to accept commands.

 ### Configure Unity Project

-1. Open Unity Hub and go to the "Projects" tab, click the "Add" button, and navigate to and select the UnityProject directory within this cloned repository (`/PATH/TO/ur10e_rg2_PickAndPlace/UnityProject/`) to add the project to your Hub.
+1. Launch Unity Hub and navigate to the "Projects" tab, Click the "Add" button, and select the UnityProject directory within the cloned repository (`/PATH/TO/ur10e_rg2_PickAndPlace/UnityProject/`).
+This action will register the project in Unity Hub.
    ![](Image/hub_addproject.png)

 2. Click the newly added project to open it.

-3. In the Unity Project window, double click to open the `Assets/Scenes/EmptyScene` scene if it is not already open.
+3. In the Unity Editor, ensure that the correct scene is loaded.
+If it is not already open, navigate to `Assets/Scenes/EmptyScene` and double-click to open it.

    ![](Image/0_unity.png)

-4. Drag and drop [SketchfabForUnity-v1.2.1.unitypackage](https://github.com/sketchfab/unity-plugin/releases) file to the Asset panel.
+4. Import the Sketchfab plugin by dragging and dropping the [SketchfabForUnity-v1.2.1.unitypackage](https://github.com/sketchfab/unity-plugin/releases) file to the Asset panel.

-   Follow the instructions to finish the setup of Sketchfab plugin for Unity.
+Follow the on-screen instructions to complete the Sketchfab plugin setup.

-5. Generate the MoveItMsg: RobotTrajectory, CollisionObject.
-These file describes the trajectory and collision contents that will be used in the sent and received messages.
+5. Generate the required MoveIt message definitions (RobotTrajectory and CollisionObject).
+These message files define the robot trajectories and collision objects used in ROS message communication.

-   Select `Robotics -> Generate ROS Messages...` from the top menu bar.
+From the Unity menu bar, select `Robotics -> Generate ROS Messages...` from the top menu bar.

    ![](Image/2_menu.png)